gogobook/my-asp-dot-net/ch6.md

 myUnsignedInt , and returns their sum.
-Therefore, the compiler does the same thing it does for any method call: It looks for the best matching overload of the addition operator based on the parameter types—in this case, one that takes two integers.
+Therefore, the compiler does the same thing it does for any method call: It looks for the best matching overload of the addition operator based on the parameter types——in this case, one that takes two integers.
 As with normal overloaded methods, the desired return type does not influence the compiler’s choice as to which version of a method it calls.
 As it happens, the overload called in the example takes two int parameters